JasperFe/UGent_Tele2021/docs/Practicum_3.md

 > **Txxxxx**: Tile Number field
 > **.SAFE**: Product Format (Standard Archive Format for Europe)

 The products contain two dates.
 The first date (YYYYMMDDHHMMSS) is the datatake sensing time.
 The second date is the "Product Discriminator" field, which is 15 characters in length, and is used to distinguish between different end user products from the same datatake.
 Depending on the instance, the time in this field can be earlier or slightly later than the datatake sensing time.

-Thus, the following filename
+> Thus, the following filename

->**‘S2A_MSIL1C_20170105T013442_N0204_R031_T53NMJ_20170105T013443.SAFE’**
+>>**‘S2A_MSIL1C_20170105T013442_N0204_R031_T53NMJ_20170105T013443.SAFE’**

-identifies a Level-1C product acquired by Sentinel-2A on the 5th of January, 2017 at 1:34:42 AM.
+> identifies a Level-1C product acquired by Sentinel-2A on the 5th of January, 2017 at 1:34:42 AM.
 It was acquired over Tile 53NMJ(2) during Relative Orbit 031, and processed with PDGS Processing Baseline 02.04.

 !!! note "Ex 3.2 - naming convention"
     * Explain the different components of the name: S2A_MSIL1C_20180812T143751_N0206_R096_T19KGA_20180812T182110 (example)

-### Sentinel 2 band scheme

 ## Introduction to SNAP